 “However, the deeper spiritual core of the ancient culture, with its values of benevolence, honour, propriety, wisdom, and sincerity, as well as a reverence for the gods and the heavens, cannot be destroyed.”

-Ms. Ellen said it was important to preserve that culture so it could one day flourish again in China.
+Ms. Ellen said it was important to preserve the culture so it could one day flourish again in China.

-It was a big production, she said, with a lot to take in.
+It was a big production, she added, with a lot to take in.

 “It needs a little time to digest, because it was so fast.
-We didn’t even have time to applaud, and the next came, the next scene, so we need some time,” said Ms. Ellen.
+We didn’t even have time to applaud, and the next came, the next scene, so we need some time.”